Peter Carey Short Story Award

 An extract from the Best Local Entry Award will appear in The Moorabool News and agreement for publication is a condition of entry.

-The entries must not have been published or accepted for publication by a recognised publisher, in print or online.
+Previously published, accepted for publication by a recognised publisher, or prize-winning stories will not be accepted.
+(Previous online or print appearance constitutes prior publication.)
 (Please note: this does not include community publications, local independent publications or blogs.
 If your piece has been published in such a publication you are still eligible to enter the competition.)

 Entry is to be paid via the website and is $10 per story.